aws/iot-atlas/src/hugo/content/en-us/contribute/_index.md

 ## Authoring new content

-WHen creating new content, use the follow guidance:
+When creating new content, use the follow guidance:

 1. A customized Hugo [Learn Theme](https://themes.gohugo.io//theme/hugo-theme-learn) is the basis for this site.
 Unless extended or called out below, all Learn Theme design content and shortcodes can be used.
 Additional features are listed below and shown in the [templates]({{< ref "/contribute/templates" >}}) folder, or in the [kitchen sink]({{< ref "/contribute/kitchen_sink" >}}) example that demonstrates all features.
 1.